moonshiner/draft-tjw-dnsop-3901bis/README.md

 3. Policy Based Avoidance of Name Space Fragmentation

-   Today there are only a few DNS "zones" on the public Internet that are available over IPv6 transport, and most of them can be regarded as "experimental" (TJW: reword and ref 8499).
+   Today there are only a few DNS zones on the public Internet that are available over IPv6 transport, and most of them can be regarded as "experimental" (TJW: reword and ref 8499).
-   However, as soon as the root and top level domains are available over IPv6 transport, it is reasonable to expect that it will become more common to have zones served by IPv6 servers.

    Having those zones served only by IPv6-only name server would not be a good development, since this will fragment the previously unfragmented IPv4 name space and there are strong reasons to find a mechanism to avoid it.

-Wicinski. (ed)           Expires 23 January 2024                [Page 3]

-Internet-Draft                   3901bis                       July 2023

    The recommended approach to maintain name space continuity is to use administrative policies, as described in the next section.